janetjoywilson/janetjoywilson.github.io/_posts/2017-02-25-always-look-on-the-bright-side-of-life.md

 ![xmasbike]({{ site.url }}/images/blog/xmasbike.jpg)

-Today I picked up my bicycle from [Hoopdriver Bicycles](http://www.hoopdriver.ca/).  .
-With all my hills, I am hard on my brakes.
-So it was time for repairs, tune-up and a raised handlebar  because since 2013 ‘Black Beauty’ has transformed into Mad Max with a number of modifications done by Sweet Pete’s and Hoopdriver.
+Today I picked up my bicycle from [Hoopdriver Bicycles](http://www.hoopdriver.ca/).
+With all my hills, I am hard on my brakes so it was time for repairs, tune-up and a raised handlebar because since 2013 ‘Black Beauty’ has transformed into Mad Max with a number of modifications execute by Sweet Pete’s and Hoopdriver.

 Two years ago I purchased Betsy Breezer from [Espresso Cycle](http://espressocycles.ca/) another local bicycle shop.
 Bicycles are very personal and thus one forms personal relationships with the owners of these bicycle shops – at least I do!
 Victor is not only a great guy but also makes The Best Cappuccino!